 - Why does GSA prepare an agency financial report?

 The Chief Financial Officer Act of 1990 requires GSA to prepare annual reports containing audited financial statements and performance reporting.
-The Office of Management and Budget provides detailed guidance regarding the contents and formats to be used for these annual reports.
-Following that guidance, GSA prepares this Agency Financial Report (AFR) and a separate Agency Performance Report (APR).
+OMB provides detailed guidance regarding the contents and formats to be used for these annual reports.
+Following that guidance, GSA prepares this AFR and a separate Agency Performance Report.

 - What are the key parts of an AFR?

 Agency financial reports can be daunting to read and understand.
-You will be relieved to learn that you can get a big picture understanding of an organization by reviewing the following parts of the AFR:
+You can get a big picture understanding of GSA by reviewing the following parts of the AFR:

-- The Auditors' report tells you whether the financial statements are materially correct in accordance with Generally Accepted Accounting Principles (GAAP).
+- The Auditors' report provides the context behind the audit testing performed and the results of that testing, including whether they found the financial statements materially correct in accordance with U.S. Generally Accepted Accounting Principles (GAAP).

-- Financial statements are where you find the actual financial results for the year and include:
+- Financial statements provide the financial results for the year and include:

 - the balance sheet,